papiche/Astroport.ONE/tools/primal_wallet_control.README.md

 3. **Existing Intrusion Analysis**: Scans transaction history for existing intrusion transactions to avoid cache dependency
 4. **Primal Source Verification**: For each incoming transaction, verifies the primal source using `silkaj --json money primal` (or from cache if recent)
 5. **Intrusion Detection**: Compares the primal source with the expected master primal
+6. **INTRUSION Wallet Creation**: Automatically creates UPLANETNAME.INTRUSION wallet if it doesn't exist
-6. **Automatic Redirection**: If an intrusion is detected, automatically redirects the transaction to UPLANETNAME_G1
+7. **Automatic Redirection**: If an intrusion is detected, automatically redirects the transaction to UPLANETNAME.INTRUSION
-7. **Alert System**: Sends email alerts for all intrusions with redirection notifications
+8. **Alert System**: Sends email alerts for all intrusions with redirection notifications
-8. **Fund Recovery**: All intrusive amounts are recovered by the cooperative treasury
+9. **Fund Centralization**: All intrusive amounts are centralized in the dedicated INTRUSION wallet

 ## Usage